 A general plan is a document that outlines the long-term vision of a city that includes land use, open space, conservation, housing, circulation, noise and safety.

 The Department of Housing and Community Development (HCD) forecasts housing needs for the state.
-The department sends the number of housing needed to a specific region — in San Dimas’ case, the Southern California Association of Governments — then the housing units are divided among the cities and jurisdictions within its boundaries.
+The department sends the number of housing units needed to a specific region — in San Dimas’ case, the Southern California Association of Governments — then the housing units are divided among the cities and jurisdictions within its boundaries.

 According to San Dimas City Manager Chris Constantin, more housing legislation has been passed in the last three years than in the previous 24 years combined.
 That includes more punitive measures for cities and jurisdictions that decide not to comply.